ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+so soft and yielding that a camel
+with blistered feet, seems grateful to
+have shoes made of it, although he
+would resist the shoeing to the last,
+were he not held so that he could
+not move. -
+Iron Incroaia.
+Some one who has tried it says:
 I discovered inanv years ago that
 wood could be made to last longer
 . , 11. at &#x27;